Expatria-Technologies/RT_Jog_Controller/README.md

 Many of the buttons on the Jog2K have alternate functions that are accessed via the SHIFT/FUNCTION button.
 The XYZ jog buttons give access to the configurable macros.
 In the event that a 4th axis is enabled in GRBLHAL, the macro functions of the Z axis buttons are lost and the alternate function for those buttons changes to jogging the A axis.

-When used with GRBLHAL, always ensure that "limit jog commands" is true (not like above image) and ensure that the soft limits are properly configured and enabled for your machine.
+When used with GRBLHAL, always ensure that "limit jog commands" is true and ensure that the soft limits are properly configured and enabled for your machine.
 There are 3 modes:
 1) Fast mode continuous jogging.
 Machine will jog at the $50 speed until it either travels the $55 fast jog distance or hits the machine limit
 2) Slow mode continuous jogging.
 Machine will jog at the $51 slower speed until it either travels the $54 slow jog distance or hits the machine limit
 3) Step jog mode.
 Machine will travel the $53 distance (or to machine limit) and stop.
 Usually this step is quite small so the $50 step jog speed isn't relevant, but it is still configurable.